andremoreirafocus/ud036_StarterCode/README.md

 - fresh_tomatoes.py: the render engine for the web site
-- media.py: the class that enables the movie instantiation After that, you should run python against the entertainment_center.py file as shown below:
+- media.py: the class that enables the movie instantiation After that, you should run python against the entertainment_center.py file as shown below: python entertainment_center.py

+# Usage
+Once you run entertainment_center.py, the movie trailer web site is open at a browser session.
+It the displays a poster image and a title for each of the available movies.
+The movie title appears right below the movie´s poster image.
+As the user clicks the poster image for the movie he/she is interested in, a window opens and a youtube trailer is played.
+To view another movie trailer, the user must close the current movie trailer window and click at the poster image for another movie that he/she wants to see.
+To close the web site, the user needs to just close the corresponding navigation tab of the browser where it is running.
+If this is the only open tab, the user can close the browser window.